 - Accepting voluntary services for the United States, or employing personal services not authorized by law, except in cases of emergency involving the safety of human life or the protection of property.

-The law also requires that the head of each agency to establish an administrative control system to ensure obligations are kept within appropriated levels and enable the agency to fix responsibility for violations.
+The law also requires that the head of each agency establish an administrative control system to ensure obligations are kept within appropriate levels and enable the agency to fix responsibility for violations.

 Agencies that violate the Anti-Deficiency Act must report to the President and Congress all relevant facts and a statement of actions taken.
 Agencies must also transmit a copy of each report to the Comptroller General on the same date the report is transmitted to the President and Congress.

 The three (3) major legal provisions that concern funds execution are the: